nammayatri/nammayatri/Backend/README.md

 #### Running the services

 To run the project, we'd first need to run some services.
-These are provided via docker images (built in Nix).
+These are provided via docker images, that are built in Nix and run via [arion].

 For running the database, redis, passetto and kafka run this command: